realworldocaml/book/en/fcm.md

 module type X_int = sig val x : int end
 ```

-And here is a module that matches that signature.
+We can also create a module that matches this signature.

 ```ocaml
 # module Three : X_int = struct let x = 3 end;;